amykim21/todolist-cpp/Lab5/Lab5/ReadMe.txt

 1. Part 2.1: Adding events to the calendar
 Think about the separation of concerns in the project.
 What class/classes is responsible for the user interface of the Calendar?
+CalendarInterface

 What class/classes is responsible for managing the representation and construction of the Calendar?
+CalendarBuilder declares the interface, and FullCalendarBuilder is a concrete class defining that interface.

 Which class should handle collecting information from the user about an event?
+CalendarInterface

 Which class should handle constructing and adding the event to the Calendar?
+FullCalendarBuilder

 2. Part 2.2 Make the calendar interactive
 How did you decide to efficiently search for an event by name?
+I made a multimap called eventMap in CalendarComponent.
+Every time I build an event, I add it into eventMap.
+Since multimaps can contain multiple pairs of the same key, eventMap can contain events with the same name; thus eventMap supports recurring events.

 Which object in the project understands the structure of the Calendar?
 Which object should be responsible for jumping to a specific object in the Calendar?
+DisplayableComponent (which contains the children vector) is responsible for jumping to a specific object in the Calendar.

 How did you design saving/restoring the calendar to/from a file?
 What information needs to be saved about a Calendar to successfully restore it?